National Deaf CAMHS, Outpatient, South East Coastal Outreach Team

 Who you might see / our staff

-The service has a multidisciplinary team including; Consultant Psychologist, Clinical Psychologist, Specialist Mental Health Practitioner, Occupational Therapist, Deaf Family Support Worker, Team administrator.
+The service has a multidisciplinary team including; Consultant Psychologists, Clinical Psychologists, Specialist Mental Health Practitioner, Occupational Therapist, Deaf Family Support Worker, and a Team administrator.

 What you can expect